 How do you nurse a baby using a ring sling?

 - Place your baby in the ring sling as you would normally wear her.

-- When baby is ready to eat, loosen up the sling a little and pull baby lower toward your breast (baby should feed from the side you are wearing her).
+- When a baby is ready to eat, loosen up the sling a little and pull baby lower toward your breast (baby should feed on the side you are wearing her).